GrieferAtWork/KOSmk4/kos/src/kernel/include/sched/sigcomp.md

 ## Brief

-Through use of a signal completion callbacks, it becomes possible to dynamically monitor/intercept signals being delivered, as well as inject other custom code to-be executed upon some signal being delivered.
+Through use of signal completion callbacks, it becomes possible to dynamically monitor/intercept signals being delivered, as well as inject other custom code to-be executed upon some signal being delivered.

 ## Usage